There are two types of problem.

 Type 2: We know how to find the answer to the problem

 These two cases generally represent 80% of the problems we face.
-We don't realise it because they are solved very quickly.
-The difficulty arises when we are not aware of the answer to the problem.
+We don't notice them because they are solved very quickly.
+The difficulty comes when we're not aware of the answer to the problem.
 The remaining problems represent only 20% of the problems, but unfortunately 80% of the time, because they are more complicated to solve.

 Type 3: We don't know the answer, but it's buried in our collective unconscious.

-In this case, we need to get people talking, using tools that will allow us to delve into our subconscious to find the root cause of the problem.
+In this case, we need to get people talking, using tools that will enable us to dig deep into our unconscious to find the root cause of the problem.
 The tools we use in this case are the QQOQCP, the 5 Whys, brainstorming, etc. Tools that get people talking.

-The reasoning used in this case is of the "Forward" type:
+The reasoning used in this case is forward reasoning:

 Type 4: We don't know the answer and even if we look hard enough we don't know the answer to the problem.

-In this case, there's no point in getting people to talk, and brainstorming is of no use because we don't know the answer.
+In this case, there's no point in getting the men to talk, because brainstorming is useless because we don't know the answer.

-In this case, we need to get the processes talking, and use tools that will enable us to dig deeper into the way the system works to understand the origin of the problem.
-The tools we'll be using in this case are multi-variate testing, inversion testing, experimental design, etc....
+In this case, we need to get the processes talking, using tools that will enable us to dig deeper into the system's workings to understand the origin of the problem.
+The tools we'll be using in this case are multivariate, inversion testing, experimental design, etc....
 Tools that make processes talk.

-The reasoning used in this case is of the "Backward" type:
+The reasoning used in this case is backward:

 • We generate data that will highlight the origin of the problem

-This reasoning is quite different, and we will show in the next chapter that it is much more powerful.
+This reasoning is quite different, and we'll show in the next chapter that it's far more powerful.

 Conclusion

-Most companies waste an enormous amount of time believing that all the problems they face are Type 3 problems, when in fact half of them are Type 4 problems.
-In this case, the tools used are absolutely the wrong ones, because they try to get people to talk when they should be getting processes to talk, and the time lost is considerable.
-When faced with a Type 4 problem, you need to change your thinking and use the statistical tools available to get the data to talk.
+Most companies waste a lot of time thinking that all the problems they face are Type 3 problems, when in fact half of them are Type 4 problems.
+In this case, the tools used are absolutely the wrong ones, because they try to make people talk when they should be making processes talk, and the time lost is considerable.
+When faced with a Type 4 problem, you need to change your thinking and use the statistical tools at your disposal to make the data speak for itself.
 From training can help you choose the right problem-solving method.

 Backward vs Forward reasoning

-As we have just seen, two types of reasoning can be used to solve a problem: forward and backward reasoning.
+As we've just seen, two types of reasoning can be used to solve a problem: forward and backward.

-"Once you've eliminated the impossible, it doesn't matter what's left, however improbable it may seem, it has to be the truth."
+"Once you've eliminated the impossible, it doesn't matter what's left, however improbable it may seem, it must be the truth."

 *Reasoning Backward, Gregg Young

-The aim is therefore to generate clues that will highlight the main source of the problem.
+The aim is to generate clues that will reveal the main source of the problem.
 There are three types of contrast:

-• Unit for unit: One product is good, while the next is bad
+• Unit to unit: One product is good, the next is bad

 • Period to period: Process performance varies over time, sometimes 100% of products are good while at other times only 80% of products are good.

-The multi-vari is generally the right tool for highlighting the main cause of variation in performance.
+Multi-vari is generally the right tool to highlight the main cause of performance variation.
 To use multi-vari, you need to measure 3 to 5 consecutive parts, usually every hour, several times a day for a few days.
-This generally provides enough data to highlight the main contrast, even if more parts are sometimes needed.
+This usually provides enough data to highlight the main contrast, even if more parts are sometimes required.

 Once the main contrast has been identified, the study can be continued using the following tools: